-- 1. The loss will not have an adverse impact on the character or function of the wider greenspace area. - 2.
-There is no significant adverse impact on the landscape character and amenity of the site and surrounding area. - 3.
-There is no significant adverse impact on natural and/or built heritage resources, and no adverse impact on the integrity of any Natura 2000 sites. - 4.
-Partial loss of priority greenspace may also be favourably considered where the developer can provide appropriate compensatory provision, or it can be demonstrated that positive management or improved function/accessibility of the areas to be retained can best be achieved by the redevelopment of part of the site.
+- 1. The loss will not have an adverse impact on the character or function of the wider greenspace area. - There is no significant adverse impact on the landscape character and amenity of the site and surrounding area.

+- There is no significant adverse impact on natural and/or built heritage resources, and no adverse impact on the integrity of any Natura 2000 sites. - Partial loss of priority greenspace may also be favourably considered where the developer can provide compensatory provision of appropriate quality, accessibility and, where feasible, proximity or where it can be demonstrated that positive management or improved function/accessibility of the areas to be retained can best be achieved by the redevelopment of part of the site. - Development proposals which would impact upon outdoor sports facilities will be assessed against criteria set out in Scottish Planning Policy paragraph 226. - Developers should provide details of the green infrastructure maintenance requirements and the party responsible for these; funding for their long term delivery should be demonstrated to the planning authority before construction begins.